GustavoSusano/Searchfight/Searchfight/Readme.txt

 In order to keep its configuration, it is considered \" as %22 due to ascii value.

-Searchfight it requires to have an internet connection and it is setup to work with results in spanish.
+Searchfight requires to have an internet connection and it is setup to work with search results in spanish.